SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

    ---
    -> try! willNotActuallyThrowAnError()

-If an error is thrown by a function wrapped in a forced try statement, a runtime error is triggered.
+If an error is thrown by a function wrapped in a forced-try statement, a runtime error is triggered.

 Deferring Statements During Error Handling